Programme

 From ideas to next steps

-• Quiet reflection and pairing; small groups cluster ideas into mini-initiatives with title, aim, data/AI component, partners/funding
+• Quiet reflection and pairing; small groups cluster ideas into initiatives with title, aim, data/AI component, partners/funding

 • Gallery and dot-voting